 A: There was nothing I really hated.
 Sometimes we would be a little short of nurses on the unit and I remember a couple of nurses were not pulling their weight as much as they could.

 As a result of having to bear the additional burden, my responsibilities were a bit more taxing than they should have been as I had to shoulder the extra responsibility.
 After about 6 months of this I was starting to get a little worn down and felt I wasn’t giving my own patients they proper attention they should be receiving.
 So that was a bit annoying.
 But, as I said, I never hated the job or became resentful.

 Q9: What interests you about working at this particular facility?

 A: Quite honestly, it is your cardiac care unit.
-As I mentioned earlier, I have a particularly strong interest in cardiology and you hospital has has one of the top three cardiac units in the country.
+As I mentioned earlier, I have a particularly strong interest in cardiology and your hospital has one of the top three cardiac units in the country.